Understanding the Security Risk Behind File Upload Forms

 Validating File Content, Not Just Extensions

-Extension validation is bypassable.
+Extension validation alone is insufficient.
 A file named malicious.php.jpg contains PHP code, not a valid JPEG image.
-The .jpg extension tells the browser what MIME type to report, not what the file actually contains.
-Use PHP's built-in functions to verify the file's actual content type.
+The extension tells the browser what MIME type to report, not what the file actually contains.

 <?php